AWS Certification Exam Cheat Sheet

 8. You need your API backed by DynamoDB to stay online during a total regional AWS failure.
 You can tolerate a couple minutes of lag or slowness during a large failure event, but the system should recover with normal operation after those few minutes.
 What is a good approach?
 [PROFESSIONAL]

-1. Set up DynamoDB cross-region replication in a master-standby configuration, with a single standby in another region.
-Create an Auto Scaling Group behind an ELB in each of the two regions DynamoDB is running in.
+1. Set up DynamoDB Global Tables in a multi-active configuration across two regions.
+Create an Auto Scaling Group behind an ELB in each of the two regions.
 Add a Route53 Latency DNS Record with DNS Failover, using the ELBs in the two regions as the resource records.
-(Use DynamoDB cross-regional replication version with two ELBs and ASGs with Route53 Failover and Latency DNS.
-Refer link)
+(Use DynamoDB Global Tables (multi-active replication) with two ELBs and ASGs with Route53 Failover and Latency DNS.
+Note: DynamoDB Global Tables now also support Multi-Region Strong Consistency (MRSC) for zero RPO since June 2025.)

 3. Set up a DynamoDB Multi-Region table.
 Create a cross-region ELB pointing to a cross-region Auto Scaling Group, and direct a Route53 Latency DNS Record with DNS Failover to the cross-region ELB.
 (No such thing as Cross Region ELB or cross-region ASG)